grafana/ibm-db2-prometheus-exporter/README.md

 **Note:** Whether or not the database is activated only affects DB2's ability to report metrics, it does not affect DB2's behavior as a database.

-The ibm-db2-exportor has been tested on Single Partiton Db2,  limited testing on Logical DPF and should work Physical DPF  ( sharded DB2 ).
+The ibm-db2-exporter has been tested on Single Partition Db2,  limited testing on Logical DPF and should work Physical DPF  ( sharded DB2 ).
 DB2 Purescale no testing performed .

-Additional, The least Db2 privilages required to run ibm-db2-exportor our -
+Additionally, The least Db2 privileges required to run ibm-db2-exporter our -

-grant connect on user prometheus;
+grant connect on database to user prometheus;
 db2 grant execute on function SYSPROC.MON_GET_TRANSACTION_LOG to user prometheus;
 db2 grant execute on function SYSPROC.MON_GET_TABLESPACE to user prometheus;
 db2 grant execute on function SYSPROC.MON_GET_DATABASE to user prometheus;